top of page

 The River Dever works its way westward through the village until it runs into the Test at Wherwell; from the bridge, trout can be watched darting about in the water, and occasionally a kingfisher flashes along the stream.

-The Parish Council Jubilee Committee are in the course of constructing a small waterside garden on the north side of the brook with a seat, and is planting trees; when completed this should be a pleasant place in which to walk or take a rest.
+The Parish Council Jubilee Committee is in the course of constructing a small waterside garden on the north side of the brook with a seat, and is planting trees; when completed this should be a pleasant place in which to walk or take a rest.
 There are, in fact, many lovely walks all around the village in every direction, and recently the Parish Council has appointed a Way Warden who has completed an interesting and helpful booklet with maps of all the public footpaths in the district.

 The village still has cricket and football clubs and is fortunate to have two splendid shops - a general store-cum-Post Office and a butcher's shop.